pixel-catalyst/electrical-annotation-tool/README.md

 2.  **Advanced Interactions:** Add keyboard shortcuts (Delete, Ctrl+Z for Undo).
 3.  **Custom Labels:** Add a UI component to allow users to define new label types on the fly.
 4.  **Testing:** Implement `vitest` unit tests for the `useAnnotationStore` and `fabric-utils`.

+---

+Made with by - Ashwin Sharma

+## License

+© 2024 Ashwin.
+All Rights Reserved.

+This software is proprietary and confidential.
+Unauthorized copying, distribution, modification, or use of this software, via any medium, is strictly prohibited without express written permission from the copyright holder.